 Using Photo Frames

 Click the option "Use Photo Frames" to add photo frame to your photo.
 A photo frame can take one or more input photos.
 The number of input photos a photo frame can take is indicated by the numerical prefix at the beginning of the frame name, such as , , , etc. There are two type of photo frames.
 One is transparent photo frames which take a fixed number of input photos.
 The photos are shown through transparent windows on the photo frames.
 In transparent photo frames, such windows are predefined through the transparent layer of the image.
-The other type of photo frames are opaque photo frames which begin with the prefix [x].
+The other type of photo frames are opaque photo frames which begin with the prefix [*].
 They are simply an opaque background image file without any predefined transparent windows.
-For opaque photo frames, you can select from one of the predefined generic masks which defines the number of input photos and whether the photos are placed.
-For opaque photo frames, you can also select the shape of the windows.
+For opaque photo frames, you can select from one of the predefined generic layouts which defines the number of input photos and whether the photos are placed.

 In batch mode or if there is only one input photo, please select the photo frames which take only one input photo.
 In combining mode, select a photo frame which takes exactly the number of photos you have chosen.
 Or, if you really like a photo frame, choose the exactly the same number of photos to match the photo frame.
 In batch mode, use the "Current Photo File" combo box located at the bottom left corner to switch between different photo files.

 The photo frame or a window inside a photo frame might not have the same aspect ratio as the photo file.
 In this case, you will have option to use the mouse to drag the photo either horizontally or vertically so that the most important part of the photo is shown through.
 If you would like to exchange the photos between two windows in a multi-photo frame, hold SHIFT key and use the mouse to drag one photo and drop it onto another.